Undergraduate Course: Accountancy 1A (ACCN08007)

 ||Availability||Not available to visiting students

 |Summary||Introduction to financial accounting and reporting incorporating preparation and analysis of financial statements, issues in external reporting and the regulatory framework.

 Accountancy 1A is an introductory accounting course focusing on aspects of financial accounting, reporting and analysis.
-No prior knowledge of accounting is required and the course is open to all students.
+No prior knowledge of accounting is required.
 As this is the pre-requisite course for students planning to continue their studies in further technical aspects of financial accounting and reporting (Accountancy 2A), the double-entry accounting system features throughout.
 Most students taking Accountancy 1A will also go on to take Accountancy 1B, which focuses on aspects of management accounting, in Semester 2.